runbunspace/portfolio/README.md

 ****
 pyramid.py: prints a pyramid of hashes of height 1-8 from user input (similar to stairs)
 ****
+readability.py: determine reading grade level of a string of text using the Coleman-Liau index
+****
 simple_survey.py: enter survey data and get top response
 ****
 simple_voter.py: input candidates, vote for candidates, print winner(s)